jejacks0n/teaspoon/README.md

 #### `driver`

 Allows you to specify which driver you want to run your specs with -- Supports [PhantomJS](http://phantomjs.org/) and [Selenium Webdriver](http://seleniumhq.org/docs/03_webdriver.jsp).
-For more information about using Selenium WebDriver check this [wiki article](https://github.com/modeset/teabag/wiki/Using-Selenium-WebDriver).
+For more information about using Selenium WebDriver check this [wiki article](https://github.com/modeset/teabag/wiki/Using-Selenium-WebDriver), or in case you're having trouble with [PhantomJS on Linux](https://github.com/modeset/teabag/wiki/PhantomJS-on-Linux).

 Supported drivers: phantomjs, selenium